vishal-kumawat-appinventiv/e-composer-AI2680/README.md

 - Memorization Techniques are techniques used to improve the performance of a system by reducing the number of operations required to perform a task.
 - useMemo is used in useFetchBlogData hook to memoize the data to avoid unnecessary re-renders.
-- React.Memo is used in BlogCard and BlogBannerCard components to memoize the data to avoid unnecessary re-renders as they depend on props.
+- React.Memo is used in some components which are only dependent on props to memoize the data to avoid unnecessary re-renders.

 ### 3.6 Clean Code + Best Practices

 - Clean Code is a set of principles and guidelines for writing clean and maintainable code.
+- Code is break down into small functions and components for maintainability and reusability.
 - Camel Case Naming Convention - Used for variable, function.
-- Capital Letters for mock data.
+- Capital Letters for mock data variables.
 - Pascal Case Naming Convention - Used for type, interface.
 - Comment is also added to eash function and component for better understanding.